Machine learning jobs contain the configuration information and metadata necessary to perform an analytics task.

 An advanced job can contain multiple detectors and enables you to configure all job settings.

 Kibana can also recognize certain types of data and provide specialized wizards for that context.
 For example, if you use Filebeat to ship access logs from your Nginx and Apache HTTP servers to Elasticsearch, the following wizards appear:

-If you are not certain which type of job to create, you can use the Data Visualizer to learn more about your data and to identify possible fields for machine learning analysis.
+If you are not certain which type of job to create, you can use the Data Visualizer to learn more about your data.
+If your index pattern contains a time field, it can identify possible fields for machine learning analysis.